mazes-80/doors/README.md

 This mod replaces the default `doors` mod and adds a new tool that can flip between (open, locked, protected) states of any door or trapdoor.
 Master keys can still be used to give players access to your locked doors.

+mazes_80 flavor adds 2 sneaky controls:
+the key tool allow access to more 'protected modes' when sneaking sneak digging doors allows to preserve your doors lock.
+Now you can move door without losing ability for friends to open door.

 ![screenshot.jpg](screenshot.jpg)